mercadopago/devsite-docs/guides/in-person-payments/mp-point/how-to-integrate.en.md

 ### Delete a device from an account

-The DELETE in this API enables you to delete configured and sincronized devices from your Mercado Pago account.
+The DELETE in this API enables you to delete configured and synchronized devices from your Mercado Pago account.

 ```curl